 TWO – Southern Belle is one of the most symmetrical dahlias I grow and could almost be considered in the waterlily class of dahlias.
 She is pretty in pink and very, very prolific as the season progresses.

 THREE – Sonic Bloom has been one of my favorites for a few years because of her crazy floppiness and diverse colors which shift as the light changes.
-She usually resides in a gifted Heath bud vase in my bedroom where she matches my early morning “bedhead”.
+She usually resides in a gifted Heath bud vase in my bedroom where she mimics my early morning “bedhead”.

 FOUR – Swan’s Gold Medal has a simple, pristine beauty and plays well with others.